internetarchive/sandcrawler/proposals/2021-09-09_fileset_ingest.md

   specific to individual platforms and host software packages
-- the storage backend and fatcat entity type is flexible: a dataset might be represented by a single file, multiple files combined in to a single .zip file, or mulitple separate files; the data may get archived in wayback or in an archive.org item
+- the storage backend and fatcat entity type is flexible: a dataset might be represented by a single file, multiple files combined in to a single .zip file, or multiple separate files; the data may get archived in wayback or in an archive.org item

-The new concepts of "strategy" and "platform" are introduced to accomodate these complications.
+The new concepts of "strategy" and "platform" are introduced to accommodate these complications.